-The Institute of Noetic Sciences Conscious Aging Program has been developed for seniors who are ready to embrace the final stage of their journey as a great opportunity for spiritual, emotional, and psychological growth.
-It was created over four years and field-tested across a broad range of practitioners and settings.
-The program is built around a self-study publication, Conscious Aging: Group Process Guidelines for Facilitators, which comes with a companion workbook for participants.
-It consists of an eight session workshop series designed to shift participants’ consciousness from self-limitation, lack, isolation, and fear toward expansiveness, inclusiveness, wholeness, connection, and compassion.
+The Institute of Noetic Sciences Conscious Aging Program has been developed for seniors who are ready to embrace the final stage of their journey as a great opportunity for spiritual, emotional and psychological growth.
+It has been created over four years and field-tested across a broad range of practitioners and settings.
+The program consists of a self-study publication, Conscious Aging: Group Process Guidelines for Facilitators, which comes with a companion workbook for participants.
+It consists of an eight-session workshop series designed to shift participants’ consciousness from self-limitation, lack, isolation, and fear toward expansiveness, inclusiveness, wholeness, connection, and compassion.

-Individual workshop sessions can be combined and conducted as an eight-lesson series, as a smaller series of several sessions, or presented individually—each session has been developed to stand alone as a complete program.
-The eight session topics are: Introduction to Conscious Aging, Self-Compassion, Forgiveness, Life Review, Transformative Practices, Death Makes Life Possible, Surrender–Letting Go, and Creating a New Vision of Aging.
+Session plans can be combined and conducted as an eight-lesson series, as a smaller series of several sessions, or presented individually—each session has been developed to stand alone as a complete program.
+The session topics include: Introduction to Conscious Aging, Self-Compassion, Forgiveness, Life Review, Transformative Practices, Death Makes Life Possible, Surrender–Letting Go, and Creating a New Vision of Aging.

 Legacy of Wisdom

-The Legacy of Wisdom project is dedicated to creating a vision of "wise living and aging."
-It’s founding was generated through the work of Ram Dass, Rabbi Zalman Schachter, Jay Goldfarb, Tom Valente and Roshi Joan Halifax.
-Other supporters have been Mary Catherine Bateson, Bob Atchley, Rick Moody, Al Kaszniak and others
+The Legacy of Wisdom project, based in Switzerland, is dedicated to creating a vision with practical applications of “wise living and aging.”
+Its founding was generated through the work of Ram Dass, Rabbi Zalman Schachter Shalomi, Jay Goldfarb, Tom Valente, and Roshi Joan Halifax.
+Other supporters have been Mary Catherine Bateson, Bob Atchley, Rick Moody, al Kaszniak and others.

 Life Planning Network

-The Life Planning Network (LPN) is a national community of professionals and organizations from diverse disciplines dedicated to helping people navigate and optimize the second half of life from a holistic perspective.
+The Life Planning Network is a community of professionals and organizations from diverse disciplines dedicated to helping people navigate the second half of life.
 Our mission is to create and communicate knowledge and resources that support professionals in their work to enhance people’s later lives and thus benefit society.

 Memorial BrainWorks is a department within Memorial Hospital of South Bend, Indiana, and an affiliate of Beacon Health System.
 Our philosophy is that brain health is the single most determining factor in how we live.
 The quality of how our mind functions drives the ability to remember, learn, relate, think, experience, contribute and enjoy life like we want today and for all of our tomorrows.
 Making brain-healthy lifestyle choices is an investment in long-term mind and body resilience.